logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/configuration.md

 ## Next Steps

-For more information about how to connect, see the [Connection](../../generated/project.md) guide.
+For more information about how to connect, see the [Connection](https://docs.hopsworks.ai/feature-store-api/{{{ hopsworks_version }}}/generated/api/connection_api/) API reference.
 Or continue with the Data Source guide to import your own data to the Feature Store.